jdmonin/JSettlers2/README.txt

 accessed from a web site which also hosts a JSettlers server.

-The server may be configured to use a database to store account information (details below).
+The server may be configured to use a database to store account information and game stats (details below).
 A client applet to create user accounts is also provided.

 JSettlers is an open-source project licensed under the GPL.
 The project is hosted at http://sourceforge.net/projects/jsettlers2